JiakunYu/JiakunYu.github.io/index.md

 My current research interests lie at the intersection of soft sensors, epidermal sensing technologies, and smart textiles.
 My goal is to create interfaces that seamlessly integrate with the human body and improve user-centric interactions.

 ## Recent News
-* [11/2025]\: Gave a guest lecture at Purdue University.
+* [11/2025]\: Gave a guest lecture at Purdue.
 Thanks to Prof. Sooyeon Jeong for hosting!
 * [11/2025]\: Gave an [invited talk](/assets/pdf/IPAI_Seminar_Announcement-11-18-25.pdf) at the [IPAI](https://www.purdue.edu/computes/institute-for-physical-artificial-intelligence/).
 Thanks to Prof. Ananth Grama for hosting!
 * [10/2025]\: Excited to share that two papers were accepted this month: one in the IEEE Sensors Journal and the other at the TEI 2026 conference!
 * [05/2025]\: Excited to join the Convergence Design Lab and work with [Prof. Karthik Ramani](https://scholar.google.com/citations?user=AUPTVF0AAAAJ&hl=en&oi=ao)!